-River Basins and Cryosphere aims to understand and protect our mountain systems and the services they provide.
-We adopt an integrated approach that transcends scale, borders, modalities, and disciplines.
+The River Basins and Cryosphere regional programme aims to understand and protect our mountain systems and the services they provide.
+We adopt an integrated approach that transcends scale, borders, methods, and disciplines.
 We help communities manage water resources and disaster risks, prioritize the sustainable use of water and land resources to enhance livelihoods, and understand the role of the cryosphere contributions.
-We seek to secure our water sources, and our future.
+We seek to secure the source of water in order to safeguard our future.

 River Basins and Cryosphere has identified particular river basins of the HKH, along with a focus on the cryosphere, to raise awareness on the dynamic interplay between climate change and its impacts on the rivers and landscapes of the region.

 RBC SPECIAL PROJECTS